fzi-forschungszentrum-informatik/cartesian_controllers/joint_to_cartesian_controller/README.md

 ## Joint to Cartesian Controller
 This adapter-controller basically transforms the joint trajectory commands from a connected joint-based controller to target pose commands for Cartesian controllers.
-It only works for controllers from the *position_controllers* family, e.g. *position_controllers/JointTrajectoryController*.
+The message type the joint_trajectory_controller takes is trajectory_msgs/JointTrajectory.

 ## Example ##
 Below is an example entry for a controller specific configuration using the ur10 robot.